How to Compress Images Without Losing Quality

 Step 3: Verify lossless integrity.

-comparecommand can automate this check.
+compare command can automate this check.

 Website images are the single largest contributor to page weight.
 According to HTTP Archive data, images account for roughly 42 percent of total page bytes on the median website.
 Compressing them effectively has a direct, measurable impact on Core Web Vitals — particularly Largest Contentful Paint (LCP).